List of Italian submissions for the Academy Award for Best International Feature Film

 Italy has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since the conception of the award.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
-The category was not formally created until 1956; however, between 1947 and 1955, the Academy presented Honorary Awards to the best foreign language films released in the United States.
+The category was not formally created until 1956 Academy Awards; however, between 1947 and 1955, the Academy presented Honorary Awards to the best foreign language films released in the United States.
 These awards were not competitive, as there were no nominees but simply a winner every year that was voted on by the Board of Governors of the Academy.
 Three Italian films received Honorary Awards during this period.
-For the 1956 Academy Awards, a competitive Academy Award of Merit, known as the Best Foreign Language Film Award, was created for non-English speaking films, and has been given annually since.

-As of 2025, thirty-three Italian films have been nominated, and eleven films have won the award.
+As of 2026, thirty-three Italian films have been nominated, and fourteen films have won the award.
 Among all countries that have submitted films for the award, Italy ranks first in terms of films that have won the award, followed by France (twelve awards) and Japan (five awards), and second in terms of nominees, behind France (forty-two nominations) and ahead of Spain (twenty-one nominations).

 Federico Fellini won four times, the most for any director in the history, and had three other films submitted to the category.